2008 Denver Broncos season

 The 2008 season was the Denver Broncos' 39th in the National Football League (NFL), their 49th overall and their 25th under the ownership of Pat Bowlen.
-The Broncos improved from their 7–9 record from 2007, but failed to make the playoffs with an 8–8 record.
+The Broncos improved from their 7–9 record from 2007 but failed to make the playoffs with an 8–8 record.

-Entering Week 15, the Broncos had an 8–5 record — three games ahead of the San Diego Chargers for the AFC West division title.
+Entering Week 15, the Broncos had an 8–5 record, three games ahead of the San Diego Chargers for the AFC West division title.
 The Chargers ended the season on a four-game winning streak, while the Broncos ended the season on a three-game losing streak, losing 52–21 to the San Diego Chargers in the regular season finale.
 The Broncos and Chargers both finished 8–8, however, the Broncos lost the tiebreaker due to the Chargers' owning a better division record (5–1 to 3–3).
 On December 30, 2008, two days after the regular season ended, Mike Shanahan was fired as the Broncos' head coach after 14 seasons.

 Coaching staff

 Roster changes

-On February 29, 2008, LB Ian Gold and WR Javon Walker were released by the Denver Broncos in preparation for the NFL Draft and free agency.
+On February 29, 2008, LB Ian Gold and WR Javon Walker were released by the Broncos in preparation for the NFL Draft and free agency.
 Walker was signed by the Oakland Raiders.
 Long-time Broncos kicker Jason Elam was not re-signed by the Broncos, and was then signed by the Atlanta Falcons.

 On June 2, 2008, RB Travis Henry was cut by the team.
 Seventh Round pick Josh Barrett signed on June 12, the first draft pick to sign with the team.
 Wide receiver Rod Smith, a veteran of both of the Broncos Super Bowl victories, retired on the first day of training camp.